RyanT5/yl-training/content/post/mission2.md

 ## Evidence

-To show you have completed these tasks we ask you to write a little bit about your experience and upload it to OSM.
+To show you have completed these tasks we ask you to write a little bit about your experience and upload it to OSM or email it to your leader.
 Fill in the Mission 2 page of your logbook.
 If you don't have a logbook then for the activity you choose, please make notes on:

 - date
 - location